randywu763/AzureIoT_GroupExercise/README.md

-# Azure IoT Group Exercise
+# Azure IoT Specialists Group
+# Team Exercise for GitHub Training

 1. Add a text message to the file which includes at least one spelling error and ends with your initials + date (e.g. “I am not sure how to spell mispell! -RW (4/21/22)”)